Jiaozhou (region): Vạn Xuân kingdom

 between the Hsi and Chảy Rivers, Fang met two thousand of Phật Tử's men.
 Brushing aside this unsuspecting frontier garrison, Fang descended the Chay River and penetrated into the heart of Phật Tử's realm.
 Unprepared to resist an assault from such an unexpected quarter, Phật Tử heeded Fang's admonition to surrender and was sent to the Sui capital at Chang'an.
 Lý Phật Tử and his subordinates were beheaded to preclude future trouble.
 This marked the Third Chinese domination of Vietnam.

 Sui and Tang dynasty

-In 622, the rebel Xiao Xian was defeated by the Tang and the Chinese warlord in Jiaozhou Ch'iu Ho submitted to the Tang dynasty.
+In 622, the rebel Xiao Xian was defeated by the Tang and the Chinese warlord in Jiaozhou, Qiu He, submitted to the Tang dynasty.

 In 679, Protectorate General to Pacify the South (Annam) was created and replaced the Jiaozhou protectorate.

 Ming dynasty

 The name "Jiaozhi" was revived for the province encompassing northern Vietnam in the Ming dynasty.